Hayley-Woodhouse/milestone-2-project/README.md

 ## 6.1.3 Images

+The game will randomly select from a file of 25 images.
+These images can be viewed [here](IMAGES.md).

 ### Easy
 ---
 The game layout will comprise of a set of images that will increases in number depending on the level of difficulty.